pedromedley/website/content/documentation/index.md

 hundred likes of JQuery, and was distributed via the [Chrome Web Store](https://chrome.google.com/webstore).
 It was horrible but it worked, and slowly evolved to where it is today.

-You can download Insomnia today by visiting [http://insomnia.rest]().

 Thanks for reading, and I hope you enjoy the app!